 Microneedling has garnered a significant increase in popularity in recent times, despite it being around for years.
 From debunking myths to setting the record straight on the procedure, below you will find all the information you need to help you make an informed decision on whether microneedling is the best treatment option for you.

-The skin often loses collagen due to surface injuries or as part of the natural aging process.
+Skin often loses collagen due to surface injuries or as part of the natural aging process.
 The microneedling device is covered with miniscule needles that range in diameter from 0.5 to 2.5 millimetres.
 When these needles puncture the skin, it essentially induces rejuvenation by causing micro-injuries that activate and accelerate the skin’s natural healing process.

 As your skin produces more collagen-rich tissue, the overall condition and appearance of the skin is noticeably more radiant and firmer.
 Depending on the size of the needle and how deeply it penetrates the skin, you may experience anything from a mildly ticklish sensation to a strong, pinching feeling.
 While the procedure overall sounds fairly brutal, it is reassuring to know that it sounds worse than it actually is.